James L. Connaughton

-James Laurence Connaughton (born May 1961) is an American environmental lawyer and the former George W. Bush administration environmental adviser.
+James Laurence "Jim" Connaughton (born May 1961) is an American environmental lawyer and the former George W. Bush administration environmental adviser.
 Connaughton served as chairman of the White House Council on Environmental Quality and Director of the White House Office of Environmental Policy from 2001 to 2009.

 Connaughton is currently the President and CEO of Nautilus Data Technologies, the first company to deploy a waterborne data center.

 Education

 Connaughton earned his bachelor's degree from Yale University, where he was a member of The Society of Orpheus and Bacchus, one of Yale's undergraduate a cappella groups, and a regular performer and producer in musical theater.
 In his senior year, Connaughton was selected for the senior society Scroll and Key and became a member of the Whiffenpoofs, the world-renowned, senior men's singing group.
 In 1989, he graduated second in his class, magna cum laude, Order of the Coif, from the Northwestern University School of Law.
 At Northwestern, he was an Austin Scholar and served as Coordinating Articles Editor of the Northwestern University Law Review.
 Following Law School, he clerked for U.S. District Court Judge Marvin Aspen in the Northern District of Illinois.